 The Company has various current and previously-owned facilities subject to a variety of environmental regulations.
 The Company has received certain indemnifications from either companies previously owning these facilities or from purchasers of those facilities.
 Additionally, certain property previously sold by the Company has been designated as a Brownfield Site and has been approved for development by the purchaser.
-As of July 3, 2022 and December 31, 2021, no amounts were accrued for any environmental matters.
+As of October 2, 2022 and December 31, 2021, no amounts were accrued for any environmental matters.

 On December 27, 2017, the U.S. Department of Labor (the "DOL") filed a lawsuit alleging that the Company had misinterpreted the language of its Company's 401(k) Plans (collectively, the "Plan").
 The DOL does not appear to dispute that the Company reached such interpretation in good faith and after consulting with independent ERISA counsel.
 On January 26, 2022, an opinion was issued by the judge indicating that certain of the Plan language in dispute is unambiguous and would therefore limit the Company's right to interpret such language.
-On March 28, 2022, an opinion and order was issued by the judge that denied motions for summary judgement from the Company and the DOL and on April 28, 2022 the judge approved a revised schedule for the litigation proceedings.
-If the DOL's allegations were upheld by a court, the Company could be required to make additional contributions into the accounts of its Plan participants and penalties payable to the DOL could be imposed.
-The Company believes that it has affirmative defenses and is continuing to vigorously defend the matter.
-We are currently unable to estimate a loss or range of loss for this matter.
+Following the denial of motions for summary judgement from the Company and the DOL on April 28, 2022, a hearing took place on September 13, 2022 to review issues raised in the Company's motion to amend its answer and its proposed counter claim and general next steps for the litigation proceedings including settlement considerations.
+Following the hearing the judge issued an order denying the Company's motion to amend its answer and proposed counter claim and further requested that the parties prepare a joint status report by November 14, 2022 relating to the schedule for the litigation proceedings.
+While the Company believes that it has affirmative defenses and is continuing to vigorously defend the matter, the Company has engaged in settlement discussions with the DOL.
+The Company recorded a reserve of \$525,000 during the quarter ended October 2, 2022, and the Company currently estimates the range of possible loss is \$0 to \$108,000 in excess of the amount reserved.
+If a settlement is not reached and the DOL's allegations were subsequently upheld by a court, the Company could be required to make additional contributions into the accounts of its Plan participants and penalties payable to the DOL could be imposed.